ncmreynolds/retroTerm/documentation/readme.md

 If you use a String or character array, the widget will store a copy of the text in heap memory leaving less free working memory for your other code.
 If a chunk of text is something that naturally changes frequently this is unavoidable but will eventually lead to heap fragmentation.
 Try to restrict this to things that really need it, for example user input fields.

-Use of the F() macro is supported and tested on the following architectures.
+Use of the `F()` macro is supported and tested on the following architectures.

 - AVR
 - ESP8266
 - ESP32

 On other architectures, all text will be stored in heap memory.

+Beware a `textLog` widget always reserves enough memory on heap for its usable printable area.
+This can add up quickly and large `textLog` widgets will be slow to update, careful use of `setScrollregion` and `scroll` should be considered.

 **[Back to top](#table-of-contents)**